From $44K to $72K in 22 Weeks: The Decision Framework System That Prevents Paralysis

 Implementation:

-• Added to payment terms framework: “If client referred by strategic partner OR project size >$10K OR repeat client requesting first terms = manual review allowed”
+He added this to the payment terms framework: “If a client is referred by a strategic partner, or the project size is over $10K, or a repeat client is requesting terms for the first time, manual review is allowed.”

 Result: